graalvm/graalvm-demos/graalpy-install-package/README.md

 If you [installed GraalVM](https://www.graalvm.org/downloads/), you can use GraalVM Native Image to build this Java-Python application into a native executable and then run it for reduced footprint and better startup performance.

 > Note: The Native Image build configuration files are in [src/main/resources/META-INF/native-image](src/main/resources/META-INF/native-image).
 For more information, see [Native Image Build Configuration](https://www.graalvm.org/latest/reference-manual/native-image/overview/BuildConfiguration/).

 1. Build the application as above.
     ```bash
     mvn package
     ```

 2. Run the application to prepare it for the GraalVM Native Image build.
 This enables the [GraalVM Native Image Tracing Agent](https://www.graalvm.org/latest/reference-manual/native-image/guides/configure-with-tracing-agent/) to collect metadata required to build the native executable.
-Use the application by changing fonts and clicking buttons, to let the agent collect the required runtime information.
+Use the application by changing fonts and clicking buttons so that the agent collects the required runtime information.
     ```bash
     mvn exec:exec -Pnative
     ```

-3. Build a native executable:
+3. Build a native executable using the command below.
+(This uses the metadata you collected in step **2**.)
     ```bash
     mvn package -Pnative
     ```